sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 24. Contrast Hubs.
 Switches and Routers

 **Hubs:** Not expensive.
 Data collision may occur as traffic intended for one machine will reach all the machines in the network.
 This also results in wastage of bandwidth.
-This may also result in information leak as a packet sniffer can be used to capture packets that was not intended for the particular machine.
+This may also result in information leak as a packet sniffer can be used to capture packets that was not intended for the machine.
 They operate on the Physical layer as they deal with bits.

 **Switches:** They are bit expensive compared to Hubs but they are way more smarter.
 The switch uses a table within to make track of the MAC addresses associated with the computers on the network.
-Switch acts as a hub in the begining (transmits data to all machines when the table is empty) and learns about the addresses and during the next data transfer, the switch refers to the table, reads the route (address) and then transfers to the particular target without transmitting throughout the network.
+Switch acts as a hub in the beginning (transmits data to all machines when the table is empty) and learns about the addresses and during the next data transfer, the switch refers to the table, reads the route (address) and then transfers to the target without transmitting throughout the network.
 They operate of the Data Link layer as they deal with MAC addresses.

 **Routers:** They are expensive than Switches.
 Ultimately they do Network Address Translation(NAT) which helps you connect to the Internet.
 They have support for DHCP and it helps in